 Childhood Memories — Childhood Fears

-I couldn’t ask God not to let her die.
-But I could ask for something else that would keep it from happening.
-So I prayed,
+I couldn’t ask God not to let her die, but I could ask for something else — something that would keep it from happening without giving God any ideas.
+I made up a prayer.

 “Dear God, please make Mama wake up feeling good in the morning.”